The History of Singapore

 These tours are run twice a year in the lead up to Anzac Day in April and Remembrance Day in November.

 Singapore’s development into the independent powerhouse

-its 2 best known leaders & supporters, Sir Stamford Raffles &
+its two best known leaders and supporters: Sir Stamford Raffles and

 Mr Lee Kwan Yew.